shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 Here are some resources to get you started:

-1. rindolf wrote a page titled [Choice of Document Formats](https://www.shlomifish.org/philosophy/computers/web/choice-of-docs-formats/)
+1. rindolf wrote a page titled [“Choice of Document Formats”](https://www.shlomifish.org/philosophy/computers/web/choice-of-docs-formats/).
 2. Wikipedia has a page about [Lightweight markup languages](https://en.wikipedia.org/wiki/Lightweight_markup_language) with a comparison.
 3. [Doxygen](http://www.doxygen.org/) is an open source documentation tool that supports many languages.
 4. [DocBook](https://en.wikipedia.org/wiki/DocBook) and [TEI](http://www.tei-c.org/) are open XML-based standards for encoding semantic documents and translating them, but with complex tooling.